 Oh no, Athena!
 It’s not working!
 Sex isn’t working.
 You’ve got to try love now!

-Apollo slowly lifts up his hand, and makes a tentatively and then failing fist.
+Apollo slowly lifts up his hand, and makes a tentative and then failing fist.
 The implication is that he doesn’t think he’s strong enough.
 It works almost as if it’s dialogue, as if he’s saying, “I’m not strong enough.”

 Let’s just take a moment to think about the fact that he’s admitting this to her.
 Because thems was fighting words back in that earlier scene with Hades.
 But Athena defended him, and now he’s being vulnerable with her.

 Athena rushes over and covers his fist with her hands.
 Look at Apollo’s face – how ashamed he is.
 He is weak and he cannot stand it.
 Athena shows sympathy and love here.
 She hugs the fist.
 She doesn’t care that the fist is weak, she loves the fist.
+(That sounds dirty.)
 She loves him.
 And she’s in such a hurry to do it.
 It’s like she’s saying, “No!
 Don’t think that.
 Don’t you dare think that you’re too weak to do anything!.”

 Apollo doesn’t resist.
 He lets her comfort him.
 Another sign of vulnerability, another way in which he exposes himself to her.